Amex Platinum Lounge Access Guide (Beyond Centurion Lounges) [2019]

 Amex Centurion lounge at IAH.

 You must bring your Platinum Card with you to gain access to the Centurion Lounge (along with your same-day boarding pass).
-If you happen to forget your Platinum Card, some agents will be okay with verifying your ID and still allowing you in but that’s not guaranteed so don’t rely on it.
+If you happen to forget your Platinum Card, some agents will be okay with verifying your ID and still allowing you in but that’s not guaranteed so don’t relay on it.

 You are allowed to bring in two guests, regardless of familial status.
 You used to be able to bring in unlimited immediate family members but, to the dismay of many, American Express changed that policy to only allow two complimentary guests total.
-If you want to bring in an additional guest, it will cost you a pretty penny at $50 per person.
+If you want to bring in an additional cost, it will cost you a pretty penny at $50 per person.

 Although I love Centurion Lounges, there is one major drawback to them.

 They can get very crowded, especially during peak business traveler times.
 This can make finding a place to rest and enjoy a meal or drink virtually impossible.
 Sometimes these crowds are so bad you don’t even want to step foot inside the lounge.
-However, in early mornings, early afternoons, and evenings, I find the crowds to be much more manageable.
+However, in early mornings, early afternoons, and evenings, I found the crowds to be much more manageable.

 Las Vegas Centurion Lounge.